abdvswmdr/AbangAir/Smart-Water-Level-Monitoring-System/README.md

 The project notes report approximately ±1 cm ultrasonic consistency after five-sample averaging and a Blynk update delay of roughly 2–3 seconds.

-## Important Code-Preservation Note

-The two firmware files in this repository are **byte-for-byte copies of the files supplied for this project**.
-They have not been reformatted, renamed internally, cleaned up, or rewritten.

-The source hashes are listed in [`docs/CODE_INTEGRITY.md`](docs/CODE_INTEGRITY.md).

 ## Known Implementation Details

 - The STM32 code includes manual-override handling even though the development notes state that the feature was not required in the final demonstration.